-A story expands and enlightens our awareness of others and it does it in a way that is highly accessible.
-This is what makes it a hugely powerful, meaningful and persuasive tool for communication.
+A story expands and enlightens our awareness of others in a way that is highly accessible.
+This makes storytelling a hugely powerful, meaningful and persuasive tool for communication.

 Storytelling mainly focuses on the individual.
 It is about that person, that place, that time.
 It links experience to emotion, to their past and present.
 It is how they see it, and how they want you to see it.
 It involves listening, and it requires sensitivity.

 A film, book, or play shows us an alternative world where we can access experiences we might never have imagined, or encountered.
 People like us, and not like us, in situations that may be based on reality – or fantasy.
 The temptation may be to sensationalise, over-dramatise, or create something larger than life to make the story more exciting so that it is more memorable.

 In journalism and broadcasting we are used to stories that focus on dramatic effect for maximum disruption.
 Typically, a story depicts opposites and extremes: rich/poor, old/young, small town / big city, war/peace.
 The contrast heightens the dynamic tension.
 It creates sensation.
 It creates emotion – anger, sympathy, inequity and informs from a position of imbalance, distinction, light/dark.
-For the greatest impact, it is the obvious way to go; it almost writes itself.
+For the greatest impact, it is the obvious way to go.
+It almost writes itself.

 In interior design the story normally presented is: “before” and “after”.
 Again this works with extremes.
 Unhappy client, problematic space, difficult solution.

-Peculiarities that would never, ever appear in generalised statistics may turn out to be the key to a solution.
-A single mumbled comment or an aside can become a revelation and entirely shift how we see and what we think about that situation.
-Suddenly we are able to see it from someone else’s view.
-Suddenly we see what we previously missed.
+Peculiarities that would never, ever appear in generalised statistics may well turn out to be the key to a solution.
+A single mumbled comment or an aside can become a revelation and entirely shift how we see and what we think about that issue.
+Even more powerful, is when this is viewed holistically within an environment in which people belong.